-Celebrating Pi – a Transcendental Number
+Celebrating Pi – A Transcendental Number

-“The most beautiful thing we can experience is the mysterious.
+The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and science.”

 As an educator, I like to find as many reasons to celebrate knowledge as possible.
-So when I learned that March 14th is internationally recognized as Pi Day – because that date is 3/14, like the rounded pi number 3.14 – I was a little perplexed, to be quite honest.
+So when I learned that March 14th is internationally recognized as Pi Day – because that date is 3/14, as the rounded pi number 3.14 – I was a little perplexed, to be quite honest.
 Why is a simple number being celebrated by so many people?

-Sure, it’s always a good time to eat pie in school, which many teachers already do every Pi Day.
+Sure, it’s always a good time to eat pie in school, which many educators already do every Pi Day.
 Most people are familiar with pi as the constant π derived from dividing the circumference by the radius of any circle.
 Pi helps us find the circumference and the area of circles; that’s useful.
 But is that all pi is good for – circles and a reason to delight in some delicious pies?

 Dear reader, you’ll want to take a moment and brace yourself for this.

 In mathematical calculations, we often use the shortened 3.14 instead of the irrational and infinite string of digits that π rebelliously is.
 Did you know it has over 1 trillion digits after the decimal point?
 Thanks to the invention of the computer (which stemmed from the root word compute because it performs calculations), mathematicians could get that far.
 However, they are still trying to find the next unpredictable digit in the sequence.
 Just as a teaser, here are the first 500 digits for you: